Double pulse all-optical coherent control of ultrafast spin-reorientation in antiferromagnetic rare-earth orthoferrite

-The idea of double-pulse coherent control employs SRT in rare-earth orthoferrite.
-Here we employ (Sm$_{0.55}$Tb$_{0.45}$)FeO$_3$ as a sample.
+Here, we employ (Sm$_{0.55}$Tb$_{0.45}$)FeO$_3$ as a sample.
 The crystal was grown using the floating zone technique \cite{BALBASHOV_Apparatus_for_growth_JCG_1981}.
-For the study, the bulk crystal is cut in the form of 158-$\mu$m-thin plane-parallel plate with normal along the $c$ axis.
+For the study, the bulk crystal is cut in the form of 158-$\mu$m-thin plane-parallel plate with normal along $c$ axis (Appendix \ref{appendix:xray}).
 The magnetic structure of the crystal can be modeled as a two-sublattice antiferromagnet with magnetizations \textbf{M}$_1$ and \textbf{M}$_2$, respectively.
-The exchange interaction favors their mutually antiparallel orientations, but due to the Dzyaloshinskii-Moriya interaction \textbf{M}$_1$ and \textbf{M}$_2$ are slightly canted of about 1 degree, resulting in non-zero net magnetization $\textbf{M} = \textbf{M}_1 + \textbf{M}_2 \neq 0 $.
-Magnetization \textbf{M} and the antiferromagnetic N\'eel vector ${\bf L}$ are orthogonal to each other [insets on Fig.\,\ref{fig:idea}(c)].
-At temperatures $T <$ 215 K, the spins and \textbf{L} are aligned along the $c$ crystallographic axis, while \textbf{M} is along the $a$ axis ($\Gamma_{2}$ phase).
-Due to the strong temperature dependence of magneto-crystalline anisotropy, in the range 215 K$ < T < $ 250 K the spins continuously rotate in the $ac$ plane ($\Gamma 24$ phase).
-At $T >$ 250 K, the spins are along the $a$ axis, while \textbf{M} is along the $c$ axis ($\Gamma 4$ phase).
-Measuring the Faraday effect for light propagating along the $c$ axis and thus sensitive to the magnetization component along the $c$ axis, we can experimentally confirm the presence of SRT in the studied sample.
-It is seen from the images that a temperature increase promotes spin reorientation from phase $\Gamma 2$ to phase $\Gamma 4$ along one of the two equivalent routes leading either to a state with the magnetization "up" or to a state with the magnetization "down".
-Hence, even if in the $\Gamma 2$ phase the sample was in a single-domain state, upon a temperature increase the sample splits into multiple magnetic domains with mutually opposite magnetizations.
+The exchange interaction favors their mutually antiparallel orientations, but due to Dzyaloshinskii-Moriya interaction \textbf{M}$_1$ and \textbf{M}$_2$ are slightly canted by about 1$^\circ$, resulting in non-zero net magnetization $\textbf{M} = \textbf{M}_1 + \textbf{M}_2 \neq 0 $.
+As a result, magnetization \textbf{M} and the antiferromagnetic N\'eel vector ${\bf L}$ are orthogonal to each other [insets on Fig.\,\ref{fig:idea}(c)].
+At temperatures $T <$ 215 K, the spins and \textbf{L} are aligned along $c$ crystallographic axis, while \textbf{M} is along $a$ axis ($\Gamma_{2}$ phase).
+Due to the strong temperature dependence of magneto-crystalline anisotropy, in the range 215 K$ < T < $ 250 K the spins continuously rotate within $ac$ plane ($\Gamma 24$ phase).
+At $T >$ 250 K, the spins are along $a$ axis, while \textbf{M} is along $c$ axis ($\Gamma 4$ phase).
+We experimentally confirmed the presence of SRT in the sample, measuring the Faraday effect for light propagating along $c$ axis and therefore sensitive to out-of-plane magnetization component [Fig.\,\ref{fig:idea}(b,c)].
+The increase in temperature promotes spin reorientation from phase $\Gamma 2$ with in-plane \textbf{M} orientation and indistinguishable domain structure [left panel in Fig.\,\ref{fig:idea}(b)] to phase $\Gamma 4$ along one of the two equivalent routes leading either to a state with magnetization "up" or to a state with magnetization "down", appearing as bright and dark domains on camera [central and right panels in Fig.\,\ref{fig:idea}(b)].
+In addition, we performed complementary dilatometry \cite{Kuchler_dilatometer2012} in zero field and the same temperature range to observe spin reorientation more clearly.
+Unfortunately, the orthoferrite sample does not reveal a detectable magnetostriction signal.